jamesjohnmcguire/PhpImageOptimizer/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## Acknowledgments

-This project is heavily indebted to previous efforts of others to decipher the DBX file format.
-Most notably, the original file format work by Arne Schloh and updated by Zvonko Tesic.
-[Details Here](https://www.infobyte.hr/oedbx/)

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.